GSA/fedramp-automation/README.md

 ### Build / test

 A top-level Makefile is provided to simplify builds.

+Build requirements are:

+- gcc make
+- node.js (as versioned in [./nvmrc](./.nvmrc))
+- Java

 For usage information, use the default target:

 ```
 make
 ```
 ### Creating a release

 [ADR 0002 (git release version strategy)](./documents/adr/0002-git-release-version-strategy.md)